-You can already shop all our registry essentials by category here, but we wanted to add an article that explains what’s needed in each category as well as any tips we’ve picked up along the way!
+You can already shop all our registry essentials by category here (and a full list on our Amazon storefront), but we wanted to add an article that explains what’s needed in each category as well as any tips we’ve picked up along the way!
 And just a reminder: many of the links are affiliate links, meaning, when you use them, part of the proceeds go to support Meaning Full Living at no charge to you!
 We so appreciate the support!

 Don’t overdo it with bath items in the beginning: as your baby grows you will continue to add to their bath selection.